dodgymike/hackrf-wiki/Updating-Firmware.md

 If the firmware installed in SPI flash has been damaged or if you are programming a home-made Jawbreaker for the first time, you will not be able to immediately use the hackrf_spiflash program as listed in the above procedure.
 Follow these steps instead:

 1. Follow the DFU Boot instructions to start the Jawbreaker in DFU boot mode.
-2. Use 'make program' in the firmware/usb_performance directory to load the firmware into RAM and start it.
+2. Use 'make program' in the firmware/hackrf_usb directory to load the firmware into RAM and start it.
 3. Follow the SPI flash firmware update procedure above to write the "rom_to_ram" firmware image to SPI flash.

-FIXME: rename usb_performance